 Change Locks on a Car: $50 – $200 per door

-If you want full replacements for security reasons or your car locks are damaged, you can replace the locks completely.
-The price for this service is between $50 to $200 per door.
-This includes both the parts and labor required for installation.
-Moreover, the price depends on the type of lock and how much work is involved.
+If you want full replacements for security reasons or if your car locks are damaged, we can completely replace the locks.
+We charge between $50 to $200 per door for this service, which includes both the parts and the labor for installation.
+The exact price depends on the type of lock and the amount of work involved.

 Car Key Replacement: $4 – $400